shyamsundarveldi/test/README.md

-1) Please run the following commands to generate Kubernetes artifacts such as pod, service, deployment & replicaset and to connect to the application, which will be exposed as a Service in Kubernetes
+1) Please run the following commands to generate Kubernetes artifacts such as pod, service, deployment & replicaset and to connect to the application, which will be exposed as a Service in Kubernetes. deployment.yaml file is located at project root folder

-kubectl apply -f deployment.yaml kubectl port-forward svc/demo 8080:8080
+kubectl apply -f deployment.yaml

+kubectl port-forward svc/demo 8080:8080